taciturnaxolotl/zera/content/blog/2025-02-15_remove-exif-git-hook.md

 +++
-title = "Removing exif data from images via a pre-commit hook" date = 2025-02-15T19:57:01 slug = "remove-exif-git-hook" description = "took longer then it probably should have 😊"
+title = "Cleaning exif data with git pre-commit" date = 2025-02-15T19:57:01 slug = "remove-exif-git-hook" description = "took longer then it probably should have 😊"